carpentries/carpentries.org-archive/pages/membership.md

 ### Membership Tiers

 We offer four tiers of Membership, based on the training and workshop activities expected annually.
 All fees listed are in USD and represent costs for not-for-profit organisations.
 Countries are grouped based on the Local Purchasing Power Index from [Numbeo](https://www.numbeo.com/cost-of-living/rankings_by_country.jsp?title=2021-mid&displayColumn=5).
+This scale is used to set membership pricing rates.
 This is a part of our strategic plan to reduce barriers and create access for more organisations.
 We also provide memberships for for-profit organisations.
 Please [contact us](mailto:membership@carpentries.org) for more information or pricing for for-profit organisations.

 {: .table .table-striped}
 ||Bronze|Silver|Gold|Platinum|